• Skip to primary navigation

 The combination of chocolate work so well together such as in this Banana Cake with Chocolate Icing and Chocolate Cherry Bundt Cake.

 Looking for more ways to enjoy dark chocolate for snacks?
 Try these Dark Chocolate Superfood Disks and Popped Amaranth Dark Chocolate Disks.
 If you haven't tried popping whole grains yet, you need to.
-They are such a healthy addition to your favorite chocolate.
+They are such a great addition to your favorite chocolate.

 Are you ready to get started?
 Let's take a closer look at making a delicious strawberry dark chocolate tart!